 All industries, including the industry in which we operate, are subject to legal claims with and without merit.
 We may be or become involved in disputes with other parties which may result in litigation.
 The results of litigation cannot be predicted with certainty.
 If we are unable to resolve any material disputes favourably, it may have a material adverse impact on our business and results of operations.
-A putative class action lawsuit was filed against the Company, its Chief Executive Officer and Chief Financial Officer in the U.S. District Court for the Southern District of New York on December 14, 2011.
-On August 31, 2012, the company was served with proposed class action law suits filed in the Supreme Court of British Columbia and in the Ontario Superior Court of Justice.
-Although the Company is rigorously defending itself, and believes the claims are without merit, our business may be affected should the lawsuit succeed.
-(See: LEGAL PROCEDINGS AND REGULATORY ACTIONS.)
+We currently have one legal claim outstanding.
+See "Legal Proceedings".